Smoke Shops UDC Amendment

 Mayor and Council Public Hearing

-On November 14, 2023, the City of Tucson Mayor and Council will hold a public hearing to take testimony and deliberate on the proposed Smoke Shops Unified Development Code (UDC) Amendment.
-This public hearing has been continued from the October 17, 2023 Mayor and Council meeting to allow for additional public input.
+On November 14, 2023, the City of Tucson Mayor and Council held a public hearing to take testimony and deliberate on the proposed Smoke Shops Unified Development Code (UDC) Amendment.
+This public hearing was continued from the October 17, 2023 Mayor and Council meeting to allow for additional public input.

 Planning Commission Public Hearing

-Planning Commission recently held a study session on a code amendment which would establish new regulations for smoke shops, and set the item for Public Hearing on Wednesday, September 13 at 6 p.m.
+Planning Commission held a study session on a code amendment which would establish new regulations for smoke shops, and set the item for Public Hearing on Wednesday, September 13, 2023 at 6 p.m.

 Mayor and Council directed PDSD staff to develop a code amendment addressing the future location of smoke shops within the City of Tucson.
 This request grew out of concerns about the accessibility of tobacco and tobacco products to youth and the adverse impacts on community health.